garykac/shinjuku/design-notes/09-playtesting-without-money.md

 Surprisingly, it felt fine.
 This is probably because the other players need to be doing it as well, but it also allows more customers to arrive on the map while you’re building out your network on the map.

 Additionally, the higher cost for taking Income made it feel good when other players gave you a free Income action (because they used your track).
-It feels great when you’re running low on cards and another player triggers Income for you – this frees up an extra action that you weren’t counting on.
+It feels great when you’re running low on cards and another player triggers Income for you – this frees up an extra action that you weren’t expecting.

 It also adds an interesting decision when Moving customers.
 If the Red player (your arch-nemesis) is running low on cards, can you find a path that avoids Red track altogether?
 Or can you hold off on that Move action and take it later (when it will benefit them less)?
-Will those customers still be available or do you need to move now?
+Will those customers still be available or do you need to move them now?

 Having more interesting decisions is good, even with the slight slowdown.
 But accepting this change does mean that I’ll need to balance this slowdown by speeding up other aspects of the game.

 <a href="../playtests/images/pt10/pt10-0686.jpg"><img src="images/pt10-0686
 -crop.jpg" /></a>

+## Speeding Up the Start

-## Seeding Customers
+### Seeding Customers

-Do we need to seed the board with customers at the start of the game to speed things along?
-Sure, we could do that.
-But then we’ll need to address the first-player advantage that results.
-But before trying to fix that problem, how many customers should be seeded and when should they be added?
+Speaking of speeding up the game, do we need to seed the board with customers at the start of the game?

+It's easy enough to test and see how it works.
+We just need to figure out how many customers should be seeded and when should they be added.
 We playtested a bunch of variations by making the first round be special and having each player seed a few customers on their first turn.
 We added a total of ~6 customers as seeds in these tests:

 * 2-player: each player seeds 3 customers
 * 3-player: each player seeds 2 customers